-(1) University of Reading, Department of Meteorology, Reading, United Kingdom (p.d.williams@reading.ac.uk), (2) Department of Earth and Planetary Sciences, Johns Hopkins University, Baltimore, USA, (3) Atmospheric, Oceanic and Planetary Physics, Department of Physics, University of Oxford, United Kingdom
+(1) University of Reading, Department of Meteorology, Reading, United Kingdom (p.d.williams@reading.ac.uk), (2) Department of Earth and Planetary Sciences, Johns Hopkins University, Baltimore, Maryland, USA, (3) Atmospheric, Oceanic and Planetary Physics, Oxford University, Oxford, United Kingdom

-This paper describes laboratory observations of inertia-gravity waves emitted from balanced fluid flow.
+We describe laboratory observations of inertia-gravity waves emitted from balanced fluid flow.
 In a rotating two-layer annulus experiment, the wavelength of the inertia-gravity waves is very close to the deformation radius.
 Their amplitude varies linearly with Rossby number in the range 0.05-0.14, at constant Burger number (or rotational Froude number).
 This linear scaling challenges the notion, suggested by several dynamical theories, that inertia-gravity waves generated by balanced motion will be exponentially small.
 It is estimated that the balanced flow leaks roughly 1% of its energy each rotation period into the inertia-gravity waves at the peak of their generation.